-2222 Cross-Cultural Communication of the Gospel
+2222 Cross-Cultural Communication

 The study and practice of communication of the Christian faith across cultural and social boundaries through both verbal and nonverbal messages.
-Emphasis is placed on developing bi-cultural models for evangelistic and theological persuasion using a modified receptor oriented communicative technique.
+Emphasis is placed on developing bi-cultural models for evangelistic and theological persuasion using a modified receptor-oriented communicative technique.
 3 semester hrs.

-2223 Anthropology for Missionaries
+2223 Introduction to Anthropology

 Selected insights from the field of cultural anthropology are surveyed and applied to cross-cultural ministry.
-Social structures, customs, thought forms and social change are studied in light of the missionary's changeagent role.
+Social structures, customs, thought forms, and social change are studied in light of the missionary's changeagent role.
 2 semester hrs.